SourcePointUSA/unity-sdk/README.md

 # Unity-SDK
 Your plug &amp; play CMP for Unity.

 <mark>**Note**: Sourcepoint's Unity SDK can be used for both Android OS and iOS.
-It does nothing in Unity Editor due to architecture of SDK (it embeds native SDKs which can be accessed only when application is built for corresponding platform)
+Sourcepoint's Unity SDK can be integrated with both Android and iOS.
+Since it embeds native SDKs, and those only work in their respective platforms, the Unity SDK can't be demoed using Unity's Editor.

 # Instantiate consent UI